axelvaindal/CSSUtils/README.md

 `<div class="dsp-inline"></div>`

 Visibility classes are named as is- plus the visibility.
-These are NOT aliases for hide and show from the Twitter bootstrap considered that hide and show use display value and visibility is something different.
+These are NOT aliases for hide and show from the Twitter Bootstrap considered that hide and show use display value and visibility is something different.
 Please, read W3C documentation about differences between display and visibility values.

 `<p class="is-hidden">Hidden text</p>`